-Peproduced by pein ission of Ordnance Stineyon behalf of HMSO.
+Peprodiced by peim ission of Ordnance Stitleyon be half of HMSO.
 (C) Crown Copyright and database right 2013.
 All rights reserved.
-Ordnance Stiney Licence number 100023381.
+Ordnance Stilvey Licence himber 100023381.

-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location West Saltoun is not currently designated as a settlement in planning terms but rather is classed as countryside.
-The site is therefore not within any existing settlement boundary and is not well related to any.
-Accessibility The site is adjacent to bus stops with a limited service to Haddington, Tranent and Gifford.
-This is not likely to be a viable option for commuting.
+SUITABILITY AND DELIVERABILITY OF SITE Торіс Assessment Score Location The site is located to the west of Humbie.
+It is outwith the settlement boundary but is reasonably well related to it.
+Its development would represent a significant expansion of the village.
+Accessibility The site is within 400m of the bus stop in Humbie, however there is currently no service at this stop.
 There is no rail station within 800m.
-There is a limited range of facilities in East Saltoun, which is within 1600m of the site, although the route is not well suited to pedestrians as there are no pavements.
-Exposure The site does not benefit from shelter from northerly winds by virtue of topography or the presence of vegetation.
-Aspect The site is west facing.
+There is a limited range of services and facilities within 1600m, including small shop and post office, and primary school.
+Exposure The topography may provide a limited degree of shelter from northerly winds but otherwise the site is exposed.
+Aspect The site mainly faces north and east apart from the northern part, which faces south.
 Suitability for The site is physically suitable for the proposed use.
-There may be Proposed Use potential amenity conflicts with the working farm.
-Mitigation measures may be required.
+Surrounding Proposed Use land uses are mainly agricultural and some housing at the south- eastern corner.
+Any amenity conflicts due to the proximity of the working farm steading to the southern boundary could be mitigated by design.
 Fit with local/ The site is outwith the East Lothian SDA as identified within SESplan strategic policy and outwith a main settlement.
-Its development would not accord objectives and with strategic and local policy objectives including meeting housing direction need and demand in the most sustainable locations that minimise the need to travel.
+Its development would not align objectives and well with strategic and local policy objectives including meeting direction housing need and demand in the most sustainable locations that minimise the need to travel.
 For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
-Physical Suitable access can be achieved and there would be no major infrastructure impacts on the road network, however public transport connectivity capacity is limited.
-The site is served by Hopes Water Treatment Works and there is no adopted drainage facility; the nearest is the East Saltoun Septic Tank 1km from the site.
-Hopes WTW has available capacity, and Saltoun septic tank has limited capacity.
-Service The site is within the East Saltoun Primary School catchment which infrastructure has very limited capacity and cannot expand.
-At secondary level the capacity site would be served by Ross High School which has no capacity, but may be able to expand.
-Deliverability/ It has not yet been established whether there is sufficient Effectiveness infrastructure capacity to serve the development and what the timescales would be for achieving this.
+Physical Suitable access onto the local road network is achievable, however infrastructure the site is not currently accessible by any public transport.
+The site capacity is served by Rosebery Water Treatment Works and the Humbie Septic Tank.
+Rosebery WTW has available capacity, and Humbie septic tank has limited capacity.
+Service infrastructure capacity The site is within the Humbie Primary School catchment which has very limited capacity and cannot expand.
+At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
+Deliverability/ Effectiveness Development on the site would be subject to infrastructure constraints, including education capacity.